Hecke triangle Groups and Dessin d'enfant: Introduction

 \section{Introduction}

-The idea of representing finite index subgroups of modular groups (or corresponding coverings) by drawings, under various names, has occurred to lots of people.
+The idea of representing finite index subgroups of modular group $\G = \PSL(2, \Z)$ (or corresponding coverings) by drawings, under various names, has occurred to lots of people.
 The best in our knowledge, the earliest one was in a manuscript of Tom Storer, dated about 1970.
 The drawings for the subgroups $\Gamma_0(N)$ of the modular group occur in the thesis of Dave Tingley \cite{td}.
-For more literature of this topic we refer to \cite{bb} and for theory of maps on Riemann surfaces see \cite{js}.
+For more literature of this topic, which is related to theory of maps on Riemann surfaces we refer to \cite{bb, js, rk, tl, tm, tr} and references therein.
+Importance of maps lies in the Grothendieck's program \cite{ag} that there is an intimate link between this purely combinatorial object, arithmetic geometry of curves and the absolute Galois group $G_{\Q}$ of the field of algebraic numbers.

 Among these works, for our present study, we have chosen Ravi Kulkarni's work \cite{kul}, in which he applies hyperbolic geometry to a classical problem in number theory of finding fundamental domains for congruence subgroups of the classical modular groups.
-He gives an algorithmic construction of such fundamental domains and this work substantially solves a classical problem of Rademacher \cite{rd}.
-The method developed in this work is of``Farey Symbols" based on Farey subdivisions serving as endpoints of the boundary arcs of the fundamental domain.
-He shows that trees and graphs serve a role in classifying finite index subgroups of the Modular group $\Gamma = \PSL(2, \Z)$.
+This leads to an algorithmic construction of fundamental domain for the action of modular subgroups on the upper half plane $\H$ which has a particularly nice shape.
+Namely, a \emph{special polygon} is a connected polygonal region $P$ in the upper-halfplane such that all of the vertices of $P$ will be cusps and its boundary $\partial P$ consists entirely of even and odd edges together with a side-pairing satisfying certain considtions (see next section for precise definition).
+This work of Kulkarni substantially solves a classical problem of Rademacher \cite{rd}.
+The method developed in this work is of ``Farey Symbols" based on Farey subdivisions serving as endpoints of the boundary arcs of the fundamental domain.

+In the same work \cite{kul}, Kulkarni also shows that trees and graphs serve a role in classifying finite index subgroups of the Modular group $\Gamma = \PSL(2, \Z)$.
+More precisely he relates the conjugacy classes of a finite index subgroups of the modular group with a combinatorial gadget, known as ``bipartite cuboid graphs", which are special dessins d'enfants.